AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/params.md

     "FocusArea": "Mamre",
     "osm_type": "relation",
  ```
 With the village/campus strategy an aoi is defined `Large area -> focus area` or `State (Province) -> village / campus`.
-The area must exist in osm as either a [way or relation](https://wiki.openstreetmap.org/wiki/Elements).
-A number of variations are available as [Examples](https://adriankriger.github.io/osm_LoD1_3DCityModel/docs/docs/examples)
+The area must exist in osm as either a [way or relation](https://wiki.openstreetmap.org/wiki/Elements). <!--A number of variations are available as [Examples](https://adriankriger.github.io/osm_LoD1_3DCityModel/docs/docs/examples)-->

 <!--#### district
 ```json